acevedomiguel/spring-petclinic/readme.md

 # Engerybox Devops

-I attached the files I created for this test, or you can pull the project I forked to test all together: https://github.com/acevedomiguel/spring-petclinic
+I attached the files I created for this test [spring-petclinic.zip](spring-petclinic.zip), or you can pull the project I forked to test all together: https://github.com/acevedomiguel/spring-petclinic

 I used ECS for deployment since your company uses it but I have no experience using it, so I will give it a try.